-You should start with this overview over the main things to do and where to stay in Berlin, and then read our other Berlin Quick Guides, in which we share our favorite places to eat and drink, neighborhoods you shouldn’t miss and the cities best parks, flea markets and other outdoor attractions:
+You should start with this overview over the main things to do and where to stay in Berlin, and then read my other Berlin Quick Guides, in which we share our favorite places to eat and drink, neighborhoods you shouldn’t miss and the cities best parks, flea markets and other outdoor attractions:

 An overview of Berlin

-Berlin is a sprawling city and before you start exploring all the details and hidden quirks that make it truly unique, start with the main attractions – Brandenburg Gate, Alexanderplatz, Checkpoint Charlie, Gendarmenmarkt, the Reichstag, Tiergarten.
+Berlin is a sprawling city and before you start exploring all the details and hidden quirks that make it truly unique, start with the main attractions every Berlin travel guide mentions – Brandenburg Gate, Alexanderplatz, Checkpoint Charlie, Gendarmenmarkt, the Reichstag, Tiergarten.
 No matter your budget, the cheapest way to cover Berlin’s famous sights is taking a free walking tour.
 The two-and-a-half hour Sandemans New Europe Berlin Tour covers ALL of the sights you need to see, including the ones mentioned above plus the Memorial for the Jews, TV Tower, the site of Hitler’s bunker and a full overview of Berlin’s history and the divide between East and West Germany.
 The tour runs twice a day, every day and guides are only paid in tips, so don’t forget to tip your guide.

 There are also big bus tour companies if you prefer not to walk, but we’d recommend picking up a Berlin transit day ticket and hopping on a local bus to take a tour of your own.
 Two bus lines (the 100 and 200) pass by the main sights and drivers used to having tourists on board even do a bit of commentary.
 It’s almost like a hop-on hop-off bus, but at a fraction of the price.
 A single ticket is €2.60 paid right to the driver, or a day ticket costs €6.70.
 You can read more about this bus line here.